Skip to Content

 If it has been some time since you have studied or you wish to take a course that assists with academic writing, you should consider completing 230.111 Tū Kupu: Writing and Inquiry as one of your elective courses.

-For information on the Bachelor of Social Work structure and courses, please click on the 'Regulations' button.
+For information on the Bachelor of Social Work structure and courses, please check the regulations.
 The Bachelor of Social Work comprises four Parts to a total of 480 credits.

 The Bachelor of Social Work comprises four Parts to a total of 480 credits.